-Tom Acton (Tony Danza) is a strong believer in family, hard work and not wasting an opportunity, it is why his teenage daughter Kathy (Heather Tom) frustrates him as she dropped out of High School and whilst working for Tom at his junkyard starts an affair with a married man.
-When Kathy doesn't return home one evening Tom and his wife Carol (Pamela Reed) spend all night looking for her before calling the police and being told by Det.
-Jackson (Ving Rhames) that not for another 8 hours can be she reported as missing.
-But when Kathy is found murdered the police investigation focuses on Tom as he becomes the main suspect whilst a series of secrets come out.
+Tom Acton (Tony Danza - Doing Life) is a strong believer in family, hard work and not wasting an opportunity, it is why his teenage daughter, Kathy (Heather Tom), frustrates him as she dropped out of High School and whilst working for Tom at his junkyard starts an affair with a married man.
+When Kathy doesn't return home one evening Tom and his wife, Carol (Pamela Reed - Woman with a Past), spend all night looking for her before calling the police and being told by Det.
+Jackson (Ving Rhames - Dave) that not for another 8 hours can she be reported as missing.
+But when Kathy is found murdered the police investigation focuses on Tom as he becomes the main suspect, whilst a series of secrets come out.

-"Deadly Whispers" is an intriguing movie which straddles the line of being average with some things not quite working whilst other things end up seriously impressing.
+"Deadly Whispers" is an intriguing movie which straddles the line of being average with some things not quite working whilst other things ending up seriously impressing.
 As such I will say that as a fan of TV movies coming across a TV movie where a child is found murdered and the police make the father the chief suspect is kind of familiar.
-And in fairness to "Deadly Whispers" it does a decent job of keeping you in suspense as to who was behind the murder of Kathy and why although even then the outcome is nothing which hasn't been done before.
+And in fairness to "Deadly Whispers" it does a decent job of keeping you in suspense as to who was behind the murder of Kathy and why although even then the outcome is nothing out of the ordinary.

 What this all boils down to is that "Deadly Whispers" is a movie which when it comes to the storyline it isn't the most original although it is still good.
 But this is a rare TV movie where the acting stands out for the right reasons with both Tony Danza and Pamela Reed making this movie a lot more engrossing than you might expect.